Steal Like An Artist Book Summary: 10 Things Nobody Told You

 - Step 2: Invite others to wonder with you.

-Most websites and blogs are set up to show posts in reverse-chronological order—the latest post is the first post that visitors see, so you’re only as good as your last post.
+Most websites and blogs display posts in reverse-chronological order, so your latest post is the first thing visitors see.
+It’s like being only as good as your last post.